Online Banking Login

 I hereby acknowledge that I have read the above statement and understand the same.

-As a Government Contractor, subject to Executive Order 11246, Section 503 of the Rehabilitation Act of 1973 and the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended, Bridgewater Savings Bank ("Employer") takes affirmative action to actively recruit, employ and advance in employment qualified minorities, females, qualified disabled individuals, Armed Forces service medal veterans, recently separated veterans, qualified disabled veterans and other protected veterans.
+As a Government Contractor, subject to Executive Order 11246, Section 503 of the Rehabilitation Act of 1973 and the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended, Bluestone Bank ("Employer") takes affirmative action to actively recruit, employ and advance in employment qualified minorities, females, qualified disabled individuals, Armed Forces service medal veterans, recently separated veterans, qualified disabled veterans and other protected veterans.

 The information on this form helps us comply with Federal and State Equal Employment Opportunity requirements and our Affirmative Action Program.
 Note that the completion of this form is voluntary on your part.
-If you already work for Bridgewater Savings Bank, your answers will not be used against you in any way.
+If you already work for Bluestone Bank, your answers will not be used against you in any way.
 If you are an applicant, completed forms will be maintained in a file separate from employment applications and will not be used to discriminate against or show preference for any applicant.
 Employer will keep such information confidential, except that government officials investigating Employer for affirmative action compliance may be informed.

 If you choose to provide us with this information, you may do so at this time or at any time in the future.